anoma/namada/docs/src/explore/design/ledger/pos-integration.md

 The accumulators are initialized to their default values (empty hash maps and hash set).
 The data keyed by address are using the validator addresses.

+For any updated epoched data, the `last_update` field must be set to the current epoch.

 The validity predicate triggers a validation logic based on the storage keys modified by a transaction:

 - `validator/{validator_address}/consensus_key`: